danielpodlesny/samestr/README.md

 ```

 ## db
-The module **`samestr db`** has to be used after installation of SameStr in order to generate database files from MetaPhlAn2 `mpa-pkl` and `all_markers.fasta`.
-Database files are required for further processing and can be generated for individual species or all MetaPhlAn2 species that are available.
+The module **`samestr db`** has to be used after installation of SameStr in order to generate database files from MetaPhlAn `mpa-pkl` and `all_markers.fasta`.
+Database files are required for further processing and can be generated for individual species or all MetaPhlAn species that are available.

 ### Usage example
 ```